 3. Video is an effective medium for modeling skills and processes

 Video is an ideal instructional medium for presenting specific skills or processes you want learners to emulate or master.
-Using properly designed videos, learners can gain a quick and thorough understanding of important skills that would be tedious or ineffective to learn through another medium.
+Longer videos and time-lapse graphic integration can help with tedious, involved learning tasks that would otherwise occupy a lot of time.
+Using properly designed digital learning content, learners can gain a quick and thorough understanding of important skills that would be tedious or ineffective to learn through another medium.

-4. Video can be a superior form for performance feedback
+4. Video can be a superior form of performance feedback

 Video is often the best way for learners to demonstrate mastery of a concept.
-In addition, it’s an impressive medium for providing both instructor and peer-to-peer feedback.
-Using video for feedback tasks also helps create important, personal connections within the learning process.
+Additionally, it’s an ideal medium for providing both instructor and peer-to-peer feedback.
+Using quality videos for feedback tasks also helps create important, personal connections within the learning process.

 5. Video provides natural support for different types of learners

 Our learners are never homogeneous.
-They have different preferences with regards to content types, as well as study approaches and environments.
-They also bring different cultural, linguistic, and educational backgrounds to the learning experience.
+They have different preferences with regard to content types, as well as study approaches and environments.
+It also varies widely what kind of content works with what kind of delivery method - audio content, visual content, blog content.
+Different subjects and different learners require versatile mediums and adaptive learning techniques.
+Each learner also brings different cultural, linguistic, and educational backgrounds to the learning experience.
 Video as a medium helps address these individual preferences by allowing learners greater personal control of the experience, and through support for closed and language captioning.

 In conclusion, developing a vision for your online learning for the next generation needs to keep instructional videos in mind.
 Instructional designers are capable of designing video content to the learning objectives you have in mind.
 Incorporating video into educational instruction will enhance student engagement and understanding, as long as video production is deployed thoughtfully and used effectively.